-Program Structure and Course Requirements
+Program Structure and Courses

 The program of study leading to the doctoral degree involves an intensive period of course work and research, along with opportunities to teach.
 Major program requirements include: (a) graduate course work; (b) faculty/student research assignments; (c) a candidacy examination, the centerpiece of which is a comprehensive examination with written and oral components; (d) a scholarly empirical research “Working Paper” based on the student's own theoretical framework; (e) a doctoral dissertation based on original theory, data, and analyses.
 Assuming good progress, a graduate assistantship supports the work of all students admitted into the program throughout their residency.
 The program requires at least four, and usually five years to complete.